Antennae Galaxies: Timeline

 About 1.2 billion years ago, the Antennae were two separate galaxies.
 NGC 4038 was a barred spiral galaxy and NGC 4039 was a spiral galaxy.
 900 million years ago, the Antennae began to approach one another, looking similar to NGC 2207 and IC 2163.
 600 million years ago, the Antennae passed through each other, looking like the Mice Galaxies.
 300 million years ago, the Antennae's stars began to be released from both galaxies.
 Today the two streamers of ejected stars extend far beyond the original galaxies, resulting in the antennae shape.

 Within 400 million years, the Antennae's nuclei will collide and become a single core with stars, gas, and dust around it.
 Observations and simulations of colliding galaxies (e.g., by Alar Toomre) suggest that the Antennae Galaxies will eventually form an elliptical galaxy.

 X-ray source

-Areas containing large amounts of neon, magnesium, and silicon were found when the Chandra X-ray Observatory analyzed the Antennae Galaxies.
+Areas containing large amounts of neon (Ne), magnesium (Mg), and silicon (Si) were found when the Chandra X-ray Observatory analyzed the Antennae Galaxies.
 Heavy elements such as these are necessary in order for planets that may contain life (as we know it) to form.
 The clouds imaged contain 16 times as much magnesium and 24 times as much silicon as the Sun.